-All year long, our culinary team rigorously tests tools and equipment to help you cook better, whether it's with an outdoor wok burner for serious wok hei, a stainless steel skillet for perfect pan-roasted meats, or an essential upgrade to any gas grill.
+All year long, our team rigorously tests tools and equipment to help you cook better, whether it's with an outdoor wok burner for serious wok hei, a stainless steel skillet for perfect pan-roasted meats, or an essential upgrade to any gas grill.
 To that end, we have a lot of recommendations for every kitchen size and budget.

 Of course, there's another side to this, and that's you.
 Knowing what you add to your cart informs us about what you're into (better baking pans!) and not into (slow cookers).
 So this time of year, we like to take a look back and see the equipment that you felt was worthy of a spot in your kitchen.

 Poultry shear popularity explodes over the holiday season.
-That's likely because you all have realized that spatchcocking your Thanksgiving turkey is the absolute best way to achieve a juicy, not-overcooked bird.
+That's likely because ya'll have realized that spatchcocking your Thanksgiving turkey is the absolute best way to achieve a juicy, not-overcooked bird.
 With the ability to slice through tissue and slippery fat, these poultry shears cut out (hehe) the competition in our review.
 But don't just use them around the holidays.
 Use them for better roast chicken, too.
 There's nothing better than a spatchcocked roast chicken on a cold Friday night.

 An Ultra-Deep Cake Pan